 I hope you enjoy this recipe and I hope to get better weather!

 I was inspired to make this recipe from Land O Lakes.
 You could substitute half and half instead of the heavy cream for a lighter version.
+Nutritional information provided is computer-generated and only an estimate.
+You may want to do your own research with the ingredients listed if you have concerns about health or specific diets.

 You could substitute half and half instead of the heavy cream for a lighter version.